 - The judge determines the alien no longer faces likely torture in his or her home country, or

-- The alien requests that the deferral of removal is terminated.
+- The alien requests that the deferral of removal be terminated.

 CAT protection offers fewer benefits than asylum.
 Its main advantage is that bars to asylum and withholding of removal (such as conviction of a serious crime) do not prevent CAT relief.